-Mukiibi’s work has been recognized by many awards honoring his selfless contribution to a sustainable, fair and just food system, including a Ray Charles Black Hand in the Pot Sustainability Award from Dillard University and a Testimonial Resolution from the City Council of Detroit.
-He has also been listed in the Empowering Educators category of the 50 Next awards for young people under 35 shaping the future of gastronomy.
+Mukiibi’s work has been recognized by many awards honoring his selfless contribution to a sustainable, fair and just food system.
+His tributes include the Ray Charles Black Hand in the Pot sustainability award from Dillard University and a Testimonial Resolution from the City Council of Detroit.
+Mukiibi has recently been listed in the Empowering Educators category of the 50 Next awards for young people under 35 shaping the future of gastronomy.

 Marta Messa (Italy), new Secretary-General

 “From my more than 10 years serving Slow Food, I have learned a lot about the unique aspects of our movement: We’ve seen this shining so far, including during the pandemic.
 As a group we want to make the most of the movement’s strengths, with an awareness of its imperfections and what we need to improve.
 As we celebrate the remarkable accomplishments of Carlo’s legacy work and welcome Mukiibi’s new leadership, we are also growing, just like any other organization.
 Our goal is to keep fighting for the right of every single individual to good, clean and fair food, to elevate the incredible wealth of knowledge of grassroots communities and to facilitate the uptake of sustainable food systems the world over.”

 “How can we engage people in everyday life?
 The development of thematic networks has proven to be a strategic asset for the Slow Food movement, deeply engaging a relevant diversity of targets able to impact food systems by catalyzing the processes of change through mutual exchange and collaboration on issues deeply linked with their daily lives and interests, as well as mobilizing specific new resources.
 I believe that thematic networks also offer an opportunity to test new experiences for aggregation within Slow Food.”